Nut Roast is a delicious vegetarian meal, made with a combination of nuts, veggies, and cheese. It tastes even better than traditional meatloaf!

 - Transfer the ground nuts to a large bowl, along with the cooked brown rice, parmesan, eggs, parsly, thyme, salt, and 5-6 grinds of fresh black pepper.
 Add in the cooked mushroom mixture, and stir well to combine.

 - Transfer the mixture to the prepared loaf pan, and use a spatula to smooth the top.
-Cook the loaf at 375ºF until the top is golden and firm, about 45 to 60 minutes.
+Cook the loaf at 375ºF until the top is golden and firm, about 40 to 45 minutes.
+(The internal temperature should reach at least 160ºF.)
 Let it cool for at least 15 minutes before removing the loaf from the pan, then slice and serve.

 - Leftovers can be stored in an airtight container in the fridge for up to 4 days.
 The leftover loaf makes a great stuffing/filling for roasted squash, if you want to repurpose the dish!